ErikinBC/fpclasso/README.md

-## Replication instructions
+## FPC Lasso replication instructions

+This repository contains the necessary code and files to reproduce the results shown in X.

-The shell script fpc_lasso_master.sh provides the order in which the R and Python scripts should be executed.
-Please ensure that "dir_base" and corresponding folder structure matches the shell script.
+In the ~/rcodes/ folder, run the shell script fpc_lasso_master.sh to generate the necessary datasets and files.
+The results will be save to an ~/output/ and ~/datasets/ folder.
+Ensure that "dir_base" and corresponding folder structure matches the shell script.

-See the ~/fpclasso/datasets for the non-R-package datasets.
+The ~/rcodes/fpc_wrapper.R contains the general FPC Lasso function that can be used.

+An R Package for the FPC Lasso is under construction and will package the scripts accordingly.